 [Section 44 inserted by No. 58 of 2010 s.
 30.]

-45. Final report by the former Board
+45. Final report by former Board

 (1) As soon as reasonably practical after the Board is satisfied that the winding-up of its affairs is concluded, it is to —

 (a) make and submit to the Minister a report of its proceedings for the period beginning on the day after the commencement day and ending on the day on which the winding-up of its affairs is concluded; and